1.jpg

 TIP TWO: KEEP EVERYTHING IN ONE SPOT

-This binder is organized into different sections and includes anything and everything I might need to get the ball rolling for the brand new school year with my new kiddos.
-Editable lesson plans, time-filling worksheets, class schedules, newsletters to send home, Meet the Teacher activities and forms, behavior charts, evergreen sub plans, and to-do lists are all inside with their own sections to add anything extra to.
-This helped to keep my back-to-school-energy POSITIVE and not totally stressed out.
-Haha!
+Editable lesson plans, time-filling worksheets, class schedules, newsletters for parents, Meet the Teacher activities and forms, behavior charts, sub plans, and to-do lists are all inside with their own sections to add extras to.

 TIP THREE: PLAN WAY TOO MUCH